Bull Durham: Production

 According to Shelton, "I wrote a very early script about minor league baseball; the only thing it had in common with Bull Durham was that it was about a pitcher and a catcher."
 That script was titled The Player To Be Named Later; a single anecdote from that script made it into Bull Durham.
 For Bull Durham, Shelton "decided to see if a woman could tell the story" and "dictated that opening monologue on a little micro-recorder while I was driving around North Carolina."
 Crash was named after Lawrence "Crash" Davis but was modeled after Pike Bishop, the lead character William Holden played in The Wild Bunch: a guy who "loved something more than it loved him."
 Annie Savoy's name was a combination of the nickname ("Annies") that baseball players gave their groupies and the name of a bar; she was a "High Priestess [who] could lead us into a man's world, and shine a light on it.
 And she would be very sensual, and sexual, yet she'd live by her own rigorous moral code.
 It seemed like a character we hadn't seen before."
 After Shelton returned to Los Angeles from his road trip, he wrote the script for Bull Durham in "about twelve weeks."

 Filming began on October 5, 1987, and wrapped on November 30, 1987, after 56 days of filming.
 When Shelton pitched Bull Durham, he had a hard time convincing a studio to give him the opportunity to direct.
 Baseball movies were not considered a viable commercial prospect at the time and every studio passed except for Orion Pictures who gave him a $9 million budget (with many cast members accepting lower-than-usual salaries because of the material), an eight-week shooting schedule, and creative freedom.
 Shelton scouted locations throughout the southern United States before settling on Durham in North Carolina because of its old ballpark and its location, "among abandoned tobacco warehouses and on the edge of an abandoned downtown and in the middle of a residential neighborhood where people could walk".
 According to NO BULL: The Real Story of the Rebirth of a Team and a City by Ron Morris, Shelton decided because the city was "run down with vacated tobacco warehouses and boarded up downtown storefronts" it made a "down-and-out, minor-league town that represented his story well."
 The Imperial Tobacco Warehouse, which is currently owned and has been renovated by Measurement Incorporated, was used as a filming location.
-The Queen Anne style James Manning House, built in 1880, was used for Annie Savoy's romantic encounters.
+The Queen Anne style James Manning House, built in 1880 in the North Durham-Duke Park District, was used for Annie Savoy's romantic encounters.